 For solar professionals, these bills are an easy way to quickly understand how much energy a customer uses, which is a key factor in determining what size PV system will meet their needs (the topic of our next installment in this series).
 These bills also show how the local utility company calculates a customer’s electricity charges, which can have important solar design implications.

-For homeowners or businesses considering solar, having a deeper understanding of the information contained in electricity bills can offer insights into whether installing solar makes sense, as well as whether switching to another billing plan may increase savings.
+For homeowners or businesses considering solar, having a deeper understanding of the information contained in their electricity bills can offer insights into whether installing solar makes sense, as well as whether switching to another billing plan may increase savings.

-While a fixed rate plan charges the same amount for every kWh consumed, under TOU rates and tiered rates the price per kWh changes depending on the time of day (peak vs. off-peak) or the total amount of energy consumed, respectively.
+While a fixed rate plan charges the same amount for every kWh consumed, under TOU rates and tiered rates, the price per kWh changes depending on the time of day (peak vs. off-peak) or the total amount of energy consumed, respectively.

 If the customer gets electricity and gas from the same utility, the Account Summary will include charges for both of these services.

 Electricity Charges Breakdown